h0lg/netAmermaid/ReadMe.md

 Note how `System` is replaced **after** other namespaces starting with `System.` to achieve complete removal.
 Otherwise `System.Collections.Generic` wouldn't match the `Collections.Generic` left over after removing `System.`, resulting in partial removal only.

-### Adjust for custom XML docucmentation file names
+### Adjust for custom XML documentation file names

 If - for whatever reason - you have customized your XML documentation file output name, you can specify a custom path to pick it up from.